A state-by-state breakdown of US coronavirus cases - KEYT | KCOY

 A second patient is a woman from Charleston County who recently traveled to France and Italy.
 The patient did not require hospitalization and self-isolated at home.

-A Williamson County man tested positive, the state’s health commissioner, Dr. Lisa Piercey, said March 5.
+A Williamson County man had tested positive, the state’s health commissioner, Dr. Lisa Piercey, said March 5.

 The man had a recent history of out-of-state travel and had returned home in the prior four to five days, Piercey said.
 His travel itinerary was unclear.
 The patient was isolated at home with mild symptoms.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.